Debt Management Plan vs Debt Settlement - How Do You Decide Which is Right for You?

 Debt Settlement

-Settling your debt means you'll reach an agreement with creditors where they accept less than the full amont owed as the payoff amount.
-Settlement is the only repayment method where you pay less than what is owed, so you'll save money in the sense that you won't have to repay your full debt amount.
+Settling your debt means you'll reach an agreement with creditors where they accept less than the full amount owed as the payoff amount.
+Settlement is the only repayment method where you pay less than what is owed, making it the most affordable option for most consumers.

 Creditors generally will not negotiate a settlement on accounts that are current.
 This means most settlement programs will require you to intentionally miss payments in order to bring your accounts delinquent.
-These missed payments, plus the fact that accounts will be not be paid in full, will likely all have lasting negative effects on your credit score.
+These missed payments may have lasting negative effects on your credit score.

 Read more: Credit Impact of Debt Settlement